About the Half Marathon

 Please plan for all types of weather on Race Day.
 You should prepare for changes in the weather during the race as well as be properly equipped for post-race recovery.
 Consider checking warm and waterproof gear at Gear Check to be used later, or ask someone from your support crew to bring warm clothing to the Finish Line.
 Please note that Finish Line blankets will not be provided; while we hope for sunshine, we encourage you to bring warm post-race gear, which may include blankets.

-More music, more cheering, more spectators!
-We’ve added more on-course entertainment this year to motivate, inspire, and entertain you as you make your way through the course.
-Watch for local musical groups, community cheer groups, dance groups, and, of course, thousands and thousands of spectators along the Half Marathon route!
+More music, more cheering, and more spectators!
+For 2014, we’re adding more on-course entertainment to motivate, inspire, and entertain our runners.
+Watch for local musical groups, community cheer groups, dance groups, and thousands and thousands of spectators along the course on May 4, 2014.

 The event follows a rolling road closure/opening protocol.
 This means that roads will close and later re-open as runners pass through the course; NO roads are closed for the entire duration of the race.